Shamrock-Frost/SmartAssistantAssistant/README.md

 To get your code to compile on the other, simply switch the #lang.
 No other code changes required!

+## How to use

+Write your saa-alexa-json or saa-google-json file for your desired skill/action.
+Then complete a saa-server file to implement.

 ## Credit

 This project was created for [nwHacks 2018](https://www.nwhacks.io/) with project members: